paszu/3DSRepo/Part-2-(2.1.0-ctrtransfer).md

 More info [here](OTP-Info) and [here](https://3dbrew.org/wiki/OTP_Registers).

-**You MUST use the correct CTRNAND for your console region or you will BRICK.**

 #### Overview of steps

 In this section, we will be flashing your console's [CTRNAND](https://www.3dbrew.org/wiki/Flash_Filesystem#CTR_partition) partition to 2.1.0 in order to take advantage of an oversight in 2.1.0 for the purpose of extracting the [OTP](OTP-Info) unique to your console.
 This OTP file is required to install arm9loaderhax, and **cannot** be shared with other consoles.